research-software-directory/research-software-directory/docs/instruction/README.md

 However, product pages are not only about source code; they also aim to provide context.
 An important part of this are the _mentions_ that you'll see on most product pages.
-You can control which mentions should appear on a product page by selecting them via the dropdown list in the Admin interface of the RSD.
+You can control which mentions should appear on a product page by selecting them via the dropdown list in the Admin interface of the Research Software Directory.

 ### Output and impact